tibebit/ghfollowers/README.md

 # GHFollowers
-An application which displays the followers that a Github user has.
+An application that displays the followers that a Github user has.

 ## Description